amplience/dc-extension-globallink-dashboard/docs/USAGE.md

 ![](./images/new-submission-send.png)

-When send the submission to GlobalLink, the progression of the request will be displayed in a modal dialog.
+When sending the submission to GlobalLink, the progression of the request will be displayed in a modal dialog.
 You will be redirected to the submission list once the submission is sent.

 #### In-progress translations

 Once a content item has been sent for translation via a submission, the GlobalLink extension will automatically tag that content item with the **[inProgress](#configurable-values)** workflow state.

-This does not prevent you from making further modifications to the content item, but if you wish to submit these modifications for translation these will again need to be prepared and sent for translation, starting with the “[Preparing your content](#Preparing your content)” step.
+This does not prevent you from making further modifications to the content item, but if you wish to submit these modifications for translation these will again need to be prepared and sent for translation, starting with the “[Preparing your content](#preparing-your-content)” step.

 ![](./images/content-inprogress.png)